Streaming online – know the risks

 What are the risks?

-You also risk being exposed to dangerous malware and/or the risk of fraud and data theft.
+- You risk being exposed to dangerous malware and/or the risk of fraud and data theft.
 This risk increases significantly when you exchange credit or debit card information to view content on unregulated and pirate-run websites.

-Additionally, watching content via an unauthorised source can expose younger viewers to explicit advertisements and age-inappropriate content.
+- Watching content via an unauthorised source can expose younger viewers to explicit advertisements and age-inappropriate content.
 Unlike most legal sources, these unauthorised websites, devices, apps, add-ons, and the content they can access have no effective parental controls.

 What to do if you suspect someone is selling illegal streaming devices